English Ivy is one beautiful plant among the many plants we have in our house. Thus, as per my keenness, I did my study on it.

 Overview of English Ivy

-English Ivy is a houseplant and plant that can grow wildly, making its jungle.
+English Ivy is a houseplant and plant that can grow wildly, making it a jungle.

 It may not flower properly while kept indoors, but growing it outdoors can give you nectar-rich flowers and berries.